TomazKarer/dactyl_buildlog/README.md

 It uses Outemu Brown hot swap switches and they seemed perfect for Dactyl I intended to build.
 I've decided to go against hot swap option for now.

 Since there were 61 keys this also determined layout for Dactyl.
+While I didn't have much (any!) experience with 40 % or similar design I still ventured this way.
+4x6 Manuform layout has a large thumb cluster and the rest of the keys all are near home row position.
+The lack of keys should be compensated with 6 key thumb cluster.
+Surely not optimal since all cluster keys are not easy to access but it was worth a try.

 ### Electronics

 As far as electronic components go, I've bought a few from local electronic stores and other from Aliexpress.
 I could've saved a few Euros if would have ordered everything from Alis, but the difference is little.

-I already owned a soldering station - I've no idea, how much did it cost.
+I already owned a soldering station - I've got no idea how much did it cost.

 ## Build process